bjanderson70/sf-cross-cutting-concerns/README.md

 ![logo](https://github.com/bjanderson70/sf-cross-cutting-concerns/blob/master/imgs/logo.png)
 # sf-cross-cutting-concerns
 Cross cutting concerns for apex code.
 The previous [cross-cutting concerns](https://github.com/bjanderson70/Apex-Cross-Cutting-Concerns) is NO LONGER supported.

+See this highlevel [blog](https://developer.salesforce.com/blogs/2018/10/configuration-first-replacing-code-at-runtime.html) on this framework.

 This code designed to encapsulate common cross-cutting concerns (logging, exception handling, caching, etc.).Often times cross-cutting concerns are an after-thought; or, hastily injected without any ability to manage or control.This project was to encapsulate those concerns and provide a mechanism to change/augment.
 Changing behaviour is a matter of inheritance and specifying choice via custom metadata.
 See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more informaiton.